nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/Java.md

 title: Java release notes
 ---

-As part of this release we had [110 commits](https://github.com/couchbase/couchbase-lite-java-core/compare/1.3.1...1.4.0) which resulted in [30 issues](https://github.com/couchbase/couchbase-lite-java-core/issues?milestone=13&state=closed) being closed.

 __API change__

 - An `isDeletion` property is now available on the `DatabaseChange` object to identify if a change is tombstone document.